Today, we’re sharing how to create a simple morning routine in 4 easy steps!

 Decide how much time you have to devote to establishing a consistent morning routine even on the weekends.
 It can be as short as 15 minutes or as long as 60 minutes.

-Determine the tasks you need to accomplish each day before you leave the house.
+Determine the tasks you need to accomplish each day before you leave the house or begin your workday.

-Designate time to complete several easy items on your daily cleaning schedule before you leave the house.
+Designate time to complete several easy items on your daily cleaning schedule before you begin your work day or leave the house.